informatics-isi-edu/ermrestjs/README.md

 The ermrestjs library is a client API for the [ERMrest](http://github.com/informatics-isi-edu/ermrest) service.
 It provides a higher-level, simplified interface for working with the entity-relationship concepts that are native to ERMrest.

+## Documention

+Documents are categorized based on their audience.

+- [Developer Docs](docs/dev-docs): If you want to contribute to this project, you can find more information about API and writing unit tests in there.

+- [User Docs](docs/user-docs): How you can configure and use ermrestjs.

 ## Runtime environments

 We intend for ermrestjs to be usable in browser and node environments.